Skip to main content

 Ongoing Initiatives

-Mātauranga Māori Marae Ora Fund
+Mātauranga Māori Marae Ora

 Coordinating agency: Te Tari Taiwhenua Department of Internal Affairs

-The Mātauranga Māori Marae Ora Fund offers support for a range of marae-based projects.
+The Mātauranga Māori Marae Ora Fund offered support for a range of marae-based projects.
 This includes, for example, the development of conservation plans for whare and wharenui arts, the establishment of harvest areas for cultural materials such as pā harakeke and tōtara, and the preservation of taonga such as waka tīwai, korowai and photographs.
-Funding is also available to assist with the creation of archives, small whare taonga or publications as a way to both preserve and provide access to taonga and mātauranga on marae.
+Funding was also available to assist with the creation of archives, small whare taonga or publications as a way to both preserve and provide access to taonga and mātauranga on marae.

 Community digitisation wānanga of at-risk audio-visual taonga